 Fetlar is the fourth largest of the Shetland Islands, with an irregular shape that measures a maximum of six miles by five and covers some 15 square miles.
 It is sparsely populated, with just 61 residents in 2011, down from 86 a decade earlier.
 It is reached from Mainland Shetland by crossing via the Yell Sound Ferry to Yell, then crossing Yell to catch the triangular Bluemull Sound Ferry that links Yell, Unst and Fetlar.
 Booking ahead is recommended as only a few services each day call at Fetlar.
-And if bringing a car to Fetlar (and one is recommended if you hope to see the whole of the island) it pays to remember that there is no fuel for sale here.
+And if bringing a car to Fetlar (and one is recommended if you hope to see the whole of the island) it pays to remember that there is no fuel on sale here.

 The name comes from the Old Norse for prosperous or fat land: and reflects Fetlar's good quality agricultural land.
 This is also why the island is often called "the garden of Shetland".
 An unexpected result is that Fetlar can feel much more like a northern Orkney Islands such as Westray rather than its peat-covered neighbours of Yell and Unst.